BUY America’s Greatest Blunder HERE

 - Why General Pershing’s “open warfare” tactics were controversial

-- Why Generals Hindenburg and Ludendorff, Germany’s commanders in World War One, went for broke and launched the spring 1918 offensives.
+- Why Generals Hindenburg and Ludendorff, Germany’s World War One commanders, launched the spring 1918 offensives

-Other highlights in the book include an analysis of Germany in World War One, the legacy of the results of World War One on Germany in the immediate post-war years and later, the influence of World War One on Hitler’s rise to power, the shaping and execution of American foreign policy in World War One, the American-German negotiations for the World War One Armistice and a thumbnail war history of America in the conflict.
-Read More
+The book also highlights the sinking of the ocean liner RMS >Lusitania, Germany in World War One, the legacy of World War One on Germany in the post-war years, the influence of World War One on Hitler’s rise to power, the shaping of American foreign policy in World War One, the American-German negotiations for the World War One Armistice and a thumbnail war history of America in the conflict.